-Weight Training & Personal Health (Hosted at Stevens)
+Strength & Conditioning (Hosted at Stevens)

-Credits: .5 Prerequisite es: Grade: 9-12
+Credits: .5 Prerequisit es: Grade: 9-12

 The emphasis of this class will be the development of strength, power, muscle endurance, and the cardiovascular system.
 Students will be taught the proper techniques in using machines and free weights, spotting procedures, and a variety of weight training workouts.
 Cardiovascular circuits may include jump ropes, running, plyometrics, balance discs, medicine balls, and stability balls.
+Sport Specific development will also be an emphasis in this class.